jupi421/colbuilder/README.md

 # 📖 Tutorial: The Collagen Microfibril

-After compiling the `colbuilder` Command Line Tool, edit the configuration file and run colbuilder with:
+After compiling the `colbuilder` Command Line Tool, edit the configuration file and run ColBuilder with:

     colbuilder --config_file config.yaml